The Dust of Time

 The Dust of Time (Η Σκόνη του Χρόνου) is a 2008 Greek drama film written and directed by Theodoros Angelopoulos, and starring Willem Dafoe, Irène Jacob, Bruno Ganz, Michel Piccoli and Christiane Paul.

 The film is the second of an unfinished trilogy started with Trilogy: The Weeping Meadow in 2004.
 The final installment, under the working title The Other Sea, was left incomplete due to Angelopoulos' unexpected death in January 2012.

 Plot

 In 1999, A, an American filmmaker of Greek descent, receives a phone call from his melancholic daughter at the Cinecittà studio.
 He rushes back to his apartment in Rome, where he finds a letter his mother, Eleni, wrote to his father, Spyros, in 1956.

-In 1953, Eleni and Jacob, a Jew of German descent, watch the newsreel in Temirtau.
+In 1953, Eleni and Jacob, a Jew of German descent, watch a newsreel in the Soviet industrial city Temirtau (now in Kazakhstan).
 Spyros arrives, and he and Eleni jump onto a tram, ditching Jacob.
 The tram arrives at the public square in front of the government office, where Stalin's death is publicly announced.
 That night, following an intimate encounter, Spyros and Eleni are arrested and separated.

-In 1956 Siberia, Eleni puts her three-year-old son on the train to Moscow, where Jacob's older sister will take care of him.
+In 1956 in Siberia, Eleni puts her three-year-old son on a train to Moscow, where Jacob's older sister will take care of him.